mleisher/Horton/README.md

 *breakpoints*.
 These are named widths that set a threshold.
 Once the width is below a breakpoint, specified columns get hidden.

-Clicking on a row will display the hidden columns in a row below the one clicked.
+Clicking on a row will display the **details** (the hidden columns) in a row below the one clicked.
 The default display function will format them into a single column with column names and the value(s) indented a bit below them.

 ##Basic element notation.